davewragg/davewragg.github.io/_posts/2023-08-19-series-connections.md

 ### ...and so are the Serican upheavals

 The Miners' Guild owe their power and existence to the propagation of blasting powder, which Chel and co brought (via Kosh the Iokaran alchemist) to Arowan at the siege.
-Their little hand-bows are the latest generation of her crossbow engineering.
+Their little hand-bows are the latest generation of Kosh's crossbow engineering.

 ### Moosh's stories are familiar